GSA/digital-governance-outline/README.md

 _Last updated: May 31, 2017 by Jeremy Zilar_
 https://digitalgov.gov/digital-governance-policies

-This document is an effort to collaborate on between federal agencies around what should types of information should be in a digital governance document.
+This document is a collaboration between federal agencies around what should types of information should be in our digital governance policies.
 It was originally published on [DigitalGov.gov](DigitalGov.gov) back in 2014 and has since been revived as a starting point for this collaboration.

+Members of the Digital Council are leading this effort.

 #### How to contribute:
 Start by using this document to map out a governance plan for your agency.
 Let us know what needs to be changed.